joehornby/covid-vue/README.md

 A [live demo](http://jh-covid-london-202011.netlify.app) is currently hosted on Netlify.

 > :warning: **Tested on Firefox and Chrome Only**.
-> This app makes heavy use of the "exclusion" mix blend mode on SVG elements, which I have not yet optimised for Safari & other browsers.
+> This app makes use of the "exclusion" mix blend mode on SVG elements, which I have not yet optimised for Safari & other browsers.
+Recent versions of Safari should work.

 ## Project setup
 ```